christianacca/web-api-starter/tools/azurite/README.md

 ## Install and use Azure Storage Explorer

 [Azure Storage Explorer](https://azure.microsoft.com/en-us/products/storage/storage-explorer/) is a tool that can be used to explore and manage the content of Azure storage account emulated by Azurite.

-> Note: version 1.25.1 of Azure Storage Explorer has a bug that prevents it from viewing blobs.
-This bug should be resolved in 1.26

 1. Install Azure Storage Explorer:
    * mac: `brew install --cask microsoft-azure-storage-explorer`